 7. No claims discount

 A lot of carriers provide additional discounts if your business has been claim-free over a couple of years.

 It is noteworthy that a higher deductible is also advocated because it will avoid the filing of smaller claims and makes you eligible for a no claims discount.

 The cleaner your loss history, the more appealing you are to the insurance companies.

 Some insurance providers offer special rates to businesses within the same industry.
 Insurance programs are created to pool similar companies’ premiums and risk within an industry and provide special coverages applicable to the business type.
 You can look online for specific industry insurance programs which will also put you in touch with an agent that works with the program.
 Captives are another insurance vehicle, different from an insurance carrier where the captive is owned by the members of similar type businesses who pool their insurance premiums together to pay policy underwriting and issuance expenses, claims and lawsuits, and operate like an insurer however they are governed by the membership.
 These can often pay back dividends if the Captive has a good year with minimal losses.

 Finding a great deal for your business insurance policy may not come easy.
 Study your options to be certain that you do not overpay but at the same time avoid getting a cheaper policy at the cost of losing important coverage.
-It is also recommended to work with a trustworthy insurance expert to make a well-informed decision faster and keep the experience of buying insurance hassle-free.
+It is also recommended to work with a trustworthy insurance agent to make a well-informed decision and keep the experience of buying insurance hassle-free.